 • Observe signs

-Your dog may be doing some things that are obvious signs that your dog is overheating.
-For example, if your dog is overheating, it will down water and pant as the water runs down its body.
+Your dog may be doing some things that are obvious signs that it is overheating.
+For example, if it is overheating, it will down water and pant as the water runs down its body.

 You may notice signs like heavy panting, thick and constant drooling, vomiting, diarrhoea, dry gums that are also red, wobbly legs, etc.